darsain/sly/README.md

 ## Notable behaviors

 + Wen using item based navigation, you can go wild with your items.
-Each one can be of different size, and have different margins & paddings.
+Each one can be different size, and have different margins & paddings.
 Sly is smart, and can figure it out :)

 + When **forceCentered** item navigation is used, every item is considered to be a new page.
 That's so the pages bar could render page button for each item.
 Check the **forceCentered** horizontal examples in demo page.
 Also, in this case, the **nextPage** & **prevPage** methods do the exact same thing as **next** & **prev** methods.

-+ When first margin in corresponded sly direction (`margin-top` for vertical, `margin-bottom` for horizontal) of first item is `0`, the last margin of last item is ignored, and SLIDEE wont go past the last item border-box.
++ When margin of a first item (`margin-top` for vertical, `margin-left` for horizontal) is `0`, the last margin of last item is ignored, and SLIDEE wont go past the last item border-box.
 Thats so you wouldn't have to fix last item margins with `li:last-child { margin-right: 0; }`, or class on last child to support older browsers when you want just spaces between items, but not between first/last item and SLIDEE border.